National Endangered Skills and Trade Show

 In this ancient country, we have to recognise the mastery and skills of our Indigenous Australians.
 A wide range of careers including burning, weaving aquaculture, and herbal lore, all of which have an important place for future jobs.

 The National Endangered Skills and Trades Show in 2019 was an absolute success.
 We saw around 2,000 on Saturday and about 4,000 on Sunday – many people returning with family and friends to share this unique opportunity.
-Now rapidly becoming Australia's biggest vocational trade show 2021 offers different careers on show new quirky creative careers for youth.

 As part of the event, we have a seminar with speakers talking to the theme "INNOVATION, USING HERITAGE AND ARCHIVES".